 The awkward question in this case concerned the 1974 murder of Sandra Rivett, nanny to the children of John Bingham, seventh Earl of Lucan, known to his friends as Lucky.
 Sandra Rivett was beaten to death with a lead pipe while making tea in the Belgravia home of Lucan’s estranged wife Veronica, Lady Lucan.
 Newspaper accounts were generally agreed that Lord Lucan was the murderer, and that he had killed Ms. Rivett by mistake, the intended victim having been Lady Lucan—whom he attacked next, but not so fatally.
 He then drove off to the house of a friend, and after that he was never seen again.

 The mystery remains unresolved.
 Lady Lucan died in late September 2017, and maintained to the end that her husband was the murderer.
 A number of Lucan’s friends believed him to be innocent.
-Dozens of theories and testimonies emerged over the 43 years after his disappearance: he’d tossed himself under the propellers of the Newhaven-Dieppe cross-Channel ferry; he’d been spirited away to Africa; he’d shot himself and afterward, been fed to the aforementioned tiger, which belonged to his great friend, the gambling club owner John Aspinall.
+Dozens of theories and testimonies emerged over the 43 years after his disappearance: he’d tossed himself under the propellers of the Newhaven-Dieppe cross-Channel ferry; he’d been spirited away to Africa; he’d shot himself and afterward, been fed to the aforementioned tiger in the private zoo belonging to his great friend, the gambling club owner John Aspinall.

 The Clermont Club, Aspinall’s fancy London gambling den, was home to an inner circle called “the Clermont Set.”
 This loosely-constituted posse included Lucan, Mark Birley, Peter Sellers, Jim Slater, Lucian Freud, Ian Fleming, and Sir James Goldsmith.
-Also one Dominic Elwes, the “court jester” of the group, a wit and sometime painter, often down on his luck and prone to depression.
+Also one Dominic Elwes, the “court jester” of the group, a wit and sometime painter who was often down on his luck and prone to depression.
 After Lucan’s disappearance, the Sunday Times paid Elwes a couple of hundred pounds to talk about (and illustrate) a lunch at Aspinall’s house in London, where the group had discussed how they might help their friend, “Lucky,” after the murder.

 But when Birley and Goldsmith got wind of Elwes’s blabbing to the Times, they kicked him right out of their club.
-In despair Elwes took an overdose of barbituates, leaving a suicide note reading, “I curse Mark [Birley] and Jimmy [Goldsmith] from beyond the grave.
+In his despair Elwes took an overdose of barbituates, leaving a suicide note reading, “I curse Mark [Birley] and Jimmy [Goldsmith] from beyond the grave.
 I hope they are happy now.”